St. Catharines: Climate

 St. Catharines' climate is humid continental (Köppen borderline Dfa/Dfb).
 It has a unique micro-climate because of the moderating influence of Lake Ontario/Lake Erie and the sheltering effect of the Niagara Escarpment to the south.
 This climate allows wineries to flourish.
 As a result, the city records numerous frost-free days and frequent thaws in the winter, although it sometimes receives heavy lake-effect snow during certain wind conditions, and micro-cooling lakeside on some spring afternoons.
 The summer season is predominantly warm, sometimes hot and humid, with an average high temperature of 27 °C in July.
-Summer thunderstorms are commonplace but generally less prevalent and less severe than further west in southern Ontario due to the diminishing effect of the surrounding lakes.
+Summer thunderstorms are commonplace but generally less prevalent and less severe than farther west in southern Ontario due to the diminishing effect of the surrounding lakes.

 The highest temperature ever recorded in St. Catharines was 40.0 C on 10 July 1936.
 The coldest temperature ever recorded was -25.7 C on 18 February 1979.

-The complex and extensive glacial history of the Niagara Peninsula has resulted in similarly complex soil stratigraphy in the area occupied by the city today.
-St. Catharines was once at the base of a glacial lake known as Glacial Lake Iroquois, which deposited thick layers of clay between the Escarpment and Lake Ontario.
-As a result of these factors, the city's soil is particularly conducive to fruit growing and is capable of producing grapes that are used to make award-winning wines.
-Three wineries operate in the city's west end: Henry of Pelham Winery, Hernder Estates and Harvest Estates.

-Since the opening of the first Welland Canal in 1829, the city has had four different canal systems, whether modified or newly constructed, carved into its geographical landscape.
-The fourth and present-day canal forms the majority of the city's eastern boundary.
-The first three of the city's canals have largely been buried, portions of it beside the present-day Highway 406 and near Lake Street and the QEW highway.
-Other remnants of the original canals can still be seen in various locations throughout the city; many remains are hidden within forested areas designated as city parks.
-Some residents in the region are interested in restoring the original routing of the Welland Canal through the city.
-They intend that the restored waterway and locks would be open to a new tourist attraction within the city.

-St. Catharines was affected by the Blizzard of 1977, an event which resulted in more than 150 cm of snow, wind that travelled the speed of 110km/h, and a wind chill of approximately -45 degrees Celsius.
-The Queen Elizabeth Way (QEW) was closed and a state of emergency was declared.
-The Canadian Armed Forces was involved in rescue efforts.